henrixh/intersector-gadget/README.txt

-This is a small, simple and somewhat decent ray/mesh intersection library.
+This is a small, simple and somewhat decent ray/mesh intersection library for C++14.
 If something more production worthy is needed, look somewhere else.

 The goal is not to be correct, not to be fast.

 The goal is to be easy to use when writing toy raytracers, pathtracers or other things where some ray/mesh intersection is needed.
+Just throw your triangles and rays at it.

 Usage:

 Move all .cpp and .h files to your project and add to your build system.

-If you are building on x86-64, you should add '-march=native' to your flags and use the intrinsic version of 'smallvec'.
-If this isn't working, remove the line
+If you are building on x86-64, you should add '-march=native' to your compiler flags for some extra speed.
-> #define SMALLVEC_USE_INTRINSIC'
-from 'smallvec.h'.

-Compiles with '$ g++ -O3 -pedantic -Wall -Wextra -Werror -march=native -std=gnu++14'
+Compiles with '$ g++ -pedantic -Wall -Wextra -Werror -std=gnu++14'